Approximating the partition function of the ferromagnetic Potts model: The Tutte polynomial of a hypergraph and the Potts partition function

 Let $q$ be a positive integer.
 The $q$-state Potts partition function of $\hypergraph$ is defined as follows:

 where $[q]=\{1,\ldots,q\}$ is a set of $q$~spins or colours, and $\delta(S)$ is~$1$ if its argument is a singleton and 0 otherwise.
-The partition function is a sum ranging over objects, in this case assignments of spins to vertices, which are often referred to as ``configurations''.
+The partition function is a sum ranging over assignments of spins to vertices, which are often referred to as ``configurations''.

-The following observation is due to Fortuin and Kastelyn. \begin{observation} If $q$ is a positive integer then $\ZPotts(\hypergraph;q,\boldgamma) = \ZTutte(\hypergraph;q,\boldgamma)$. \end{observation} \begin{proof} A proof can be found in~\cite[Proposition 3.1]{CSS} or in~\cite{Grimmett}, but we include it here for completeness.
+The following observation is due to Fortuin and Kastelyn. \begin{observation} If $q$ is a positive integer then $\ZPotts(\hypergraph;q,\boldgamma) = \ZTutte(\hypergraph;q,\boldgamma)$. \end{observation} \begin{proof} A proof can be found in \cite[Proposition 3.1]{CSS} or in \cite{Grimmett}, but we include it here for completeness.
 The argument is a straightforward generalisation of the standard proof for the graph case.
 See \cite[Theorem 2.3]{Sokal05}.
 Consider

 Now ``integrate out'' (i.e., explicitly sum over) $\calF$ to see that this quantity is equal to $\ZPotts(\hypergraph;q,\boldgamma)$ and integrate out $\sigma$ to see that this quantity is equal to $\ZTutte(\hypergraph;q,\boldgamma)$. \end{proof}